ENCCS/intermediate-mpi/content/derived-datatypes.rst

 .. figure:: img/E01-type-life-cycle.svg
    :align: center

    The lifecycle of user-defined datatypes in MPI.
+Calling any of the type constructors will create an object of type ``MPI_Datatype`` with the user-defined typemap.
+Before using this custom datatype in message passing, it needs to be published with |term-MPI_Type_commit|: the typemap is made known to the runtime, allowing it to handle messages of the new custom type.
+   The programmer must take care to free the custom datatype object.

 .. todo::